KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 In KeyboardKit, a ``FeedbackService`` can be used to trigger audio and haptic feedback as the user interacts with the keyboard.
 The ``KeyboardActionHandler`` protocol also implements this protocol.

-KeyboardKit automatically creates a ``Feedback/StandardService``  instance and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, to customize how feedback is triggered.
+KeyboardKit injects a ``Feedback/StandardFeedbackService``  instance into ``KeyboardInputViewController/services``.
+You can replace it at any time, to customize how the keyboard triggers feedback.